-Research has shown the benefits of children being exposed to music in early childhood.
+Research has shown the benefits of children being exposed to music in childhood.
 These benefits are increased for a child with hearing loss.
 From language acquisition to sentence structure, inflection and tone, exposure to music will provide indelible positive benefits.

 Merit School of Music:

 Merit is a nationally accredited community music school dedicated to overcoming barriers to high quality music instruction.
 Merit offers classes from early childhood through high school.
 Merit’s Early Childhood faculty are active musicians who understand and promote the importance of early childhood music education both in the classroom and at home.

 Serving Chicago for the past 60 years, Old Town School of Folk Music is the largest community school of the arts in the nation.
 In the 1980’s Old Town School of Folk Music pioneered the Wiggleworms curriculum to bring music classes to their youngest audiences with classes structured around the proper introduction of percussive instruments and repetition of movements connected to song.
 Still going strong 30 years later, Wiggleworms instructors are all musicians by trade and receive instruction on Early Childhood education.